KevinMidboe/hive-monitor/README.md

-# Rosendal.buzz bee hive monitor
+# Open-Source Bee Hive Monitor

 Intro:
 Open source solution for monitoring bee hive weight, temperatur and humidity.
 Uses cheap ESP microcontrollres for relaying information to RPi collecting and hosting webpage to keep an eye on your hive.